ImperialCollegeLondon/rse_further_git_course/episodes/l1-01-collaborating_with_git.md

 part of the code as somebody else so you can work on whatever you want and worry about sorting out conflicts later.

+### Access and Permissions

+Developer 1 - "Just email me your changes.
+I'll save them into the master copy."

+Developer 2 - "Ok... so why do all of my changes have to go through you?"

+An important practical consideration is where to store the code that you're collaborating on.
+Usually you want everyone's contributions to end up in one place and that place only being accessible by a particular individual is unsustainable.
+On the other hand you do need to be able to control how contributions are made.

+Hosting your code on **GitHub** allows configuration of user access and granular permissions.
+This allows shared responsibility and the clear definition of roles within a project.

+### Need to Coordinate Efforts

+Developer 1 - "I'm still waiting on those changes to the data analysis workflow."

+Developer 2 - "Huh?
+I added those a month ago."

+Successfully coordinating the efforts of multiple contributors is a key challenge to avoid delay and duplication of work.
+GitHub can help here via **Issues** that track planned, on-going and completed work and who is doing it.

 ### Different Points of View

 Developer 1 - "Here's what I've been working on for the last month."